phonegap/phonegap-app-developer/README.md

     $ npm run -- phonegap run android --test
     $ npm run -- phonegap run ios --test

-Again for Windows, we have a run script that will build the app so it can run in Visual Studio.
+Again for Windows Phone, we have a run script that will build the app so it can run in Visual Studio.

     $ npm run phonegap-wp8-test